-It is also possible to define a WorklistAdapter (see @enterprise API), but the method listFilters() is not relevant:
+It is also possible to define an own com.groiss.wf.html.Worklist implementation (see @enterprise API), but the method listFilters is not relevant.

 The detail page of a worklist entry can be modified by setting a ep/widget/smartclient/wl/ProcessDetailsHandler for your process definition in administration.
-You'll have to implement getMobileDetails:function(object,props) and return either a dojox/mobile/View or a dojo/Deferred which resolves to a dojox/mobile/View
+You'll have to implement getMobileDetails:function(object,props) and return either a

+- dojox/mobile/View or - a dojo/Deferred which resolves to a dojox/mobile/View

-18.1 WorklistAdapter Example
+18.1 Worklist Example

-This example shows how to use an own WorklistAdapter.
-First we need a WorklistAdapter class like in following example:
+This example shows how to use an own com.groiss.wf.html.Worklist implementation.
+First we need a Worklist class like in following example: